hersonhebert/fibos_py/README.md

 # FIBOS-PY (BETA)

 ## Description
 The FIBOS-PY package was developed with the objective to offer in Python the Occluded Surface methodology, created by Patrick Fleming and coauthors [Pattabiraman, Ward, & Fleming, 1995].

-There is also a BETA version of the FIBOS-R package implemented as a library for the R language, which can be accessed at: https://github.com/hersonhebert/fibos_r.git
+There is also a BETA version of the FIBOS-R package implemented as a library for the R language, which can be accessed at: [FIBOS-R (BETA)](https://github.com/hersonhebert/fibos_r.git).
 ## Functionalities
 The package allows the calculation of occluded surface areas between atoms of a molecule, using as input a PDB code or PDB file.

 ## Requirements

 The FIBOS library has some dependencies that need to be installed beforehand.
 Follow the steps below:

-1. First, download the file `enviroment.yml <https://github.com/hersonhebert/fibos_py/blob/main/fibos.yml>` file.
+1. First, download the file [fibos.yml](https://github.com/hersonhebert/fibos_py/blob/main/fibos.yml).

+   ** Note: If you do not have a Conda environment installed, you will need to install it.
+For this, please refer to the [Docs Anaconda](https://docs.anaconda.com/free/anaconda/install/linux/).

 2. Create a Conda environment using the following command:

         conda env create -f fibos.yml

 3. After creating the Conda environment, activate it using the following command:

         conda activate fibos-env

 Furthermore, the installation of the 'testresources' package is still necessary.
 To perform the installation, you should use the following command: